A new method for flow-based network intrusion detection using the inverse Potts model: Conclusion

 \section{Conclusion}

-In this work, we present a new flow-based classifier for network intrusion detection called Energy-based Flow Classifier, EFC.
-In EFC's training phase, a statistical model is inferred based solely on benign traffic samples.
+In this work, we present a new flow-based classifier for network intrusion detection called Energy-based Flow Classifier (EFC).
+In the training phase, EFC infers a statistical model based solely on benign traffic samples.
 Afterward, this statistical model is used to classify network flows in benign or malicious based on "energy" values.
 Our results show that EFC is capable of correctly performing network flow binary classification considering three different datasets.
-F1 score (~96\% at best) and AUC (~99\% at best) values obtained using EFC are comparable to the values obtained with other classical ML-based classifiers, such as Random Forest, K-Nearest Neighbors and Artificial Neural Networks, even though EFC uses only half of the information in the training phase compared to the other algorithms.
+F1 score (around 97\% at best) and AUC (around 99\% at best) values obtained using EFC are comparable to the values obtained with other classical ML-based classifiers, such as k-nearest neighbors, decision tree and multilayer perceptron, even though EFC uses only half of the information in the training phase compared to the other algorithms.

-In addition to that, we analyzed different classifier capabilities for domain adaptation and observed that EFC is more suitable to that than classical ML-based algorithms.
-In three out of the six experiments performed to evaluate that over different datasets, EFC outperformed the other classifiers.
-In the cases in which EFC was outperformed, the adaptation was not difficult for most of the algorithms, meaning that the two data distributions were not that different across domains.
-We understand that EFC's capability for domain adaptation is probably linked to the fact that the model inference performed in the training phase is based only on benign samples, which prevents overfitting.
+In addition to that, we analyzed different classifiers in terms of their capability for domain adaptation and observed that EFC is more suitable to that than classical ML-based algorithms.
+In all the experiments performed to evaluate that over different datasets, EFC outperformed the other classifiers in F1-score and was among the best ones in AUC.
+We understand that EFC's capability for domain adaptation is probably linked to the fact that the model inference is based only on benign samples, which helps preventing overfit.

 Considering the advantages presented, we believe EFC to be a promising algorithm to perform flow-based traffic classification.
 Nevertheless, despite the promising results achieved, there is still room for further testing and improvement.
-For instance, to obtain a more homogeneous distribution of different attack types, we performed a dataset undersampling, which might have had some effect on the results.
-Hence, in future work, we aim at performing a more comprehensive investigation of EFC applicability to real-world data and different contexts, such as fraud analysis in bank data.
+In future work, we aim at performing a more comprehensive investigation of EFC's applicability to real-world data and different contexts, such as fraud analysis in bank data.
+We are already working in a multiclass version of EFC that will be capable of identifying different kinds of known attacks, as well as unknown suspicious flow samples.
+Finally, we will investigate which improvements can be attained by using a dynamic threshold in EFC and performing feature selection previous to model inference.